Renovate vs Move Cost Calculator

 The calculator adds up straightforward costs for each scenario:

 The comparison is based on simple arithmetic.
-It does not try to predict the housing market, interest rate changes, or home price appreciation.
-Instead, it keeps the math transparent so you can see how your assumptions drive the result.
+It does not try to predict future home prices, mortgage rate changes, or appreciation.
+That is intentional.
+The goal is to keep the math transparent so you can immediately see how your own assumptions drive the answer.

 What Each Input Means

-- Years to Evaluate: The number of years you want to look ahead.
-Common choices are 3–5 years for short‑term plans and 10+ years if you expect to stay put for a long time.
+- Years to Evaluate: the number of years you want to look ahead.
+Common choices are 3 to 5 years for short-term plans and 10 or more years if you expect to stay put for a long time.

 Formulas Used by the Calculator